kawiraaa/tb-analysis/README.md

 UPDATE patients
 SET EmploymentStatus =
 CASE
-    WHEN EmploymentStatus = 'nan' THEN 'employed'
+    WHEN EmploymentStatus = 'nan' THEN 'employed.'
-    WHEN EmploymentStatus = '' THEN 'employed'
+    WHEN EmploymentStatus = '' THEN 'employed.'
     ELSE EmploymentStatus
 END;
 ```